Localization theorems in topological Hochschild homology and topological cyclic homology: Review of , , and

-A map of genuine equivariant $S^{1}$-spectra induces a weak equivalence on fixed point spectra for all finite subgroups of $S^{1}$ if and only if it induces a (non-equivariant) weak equivalence on geometric fixed point spectra for all finite subgroups \cite[XVI.6.4]{MayAlaska}.
+Note that a map in the $S^{1}$-equivariant stable category induces a (non-equivariant) weak equivalence on fixed point spectra for all finite subgroups of $S^{1}$ if and only if it induces a (non-equivariant) weak equivalence on geometric fixed point spectra for all finite subgroups \cite[XVI.6.4]{MayAlaska}.
 It follows that a cyclotomic map of cyclotomic spectra induces a weak equivalence of fixed point spectra for all finite subgroups of $S^{1}$ if and only if it is a non-equivariant weak equivalence.
 In particular, we obtain the following proposition.

-\begin{prop} A spectral functor of spectral categories $\aC\to \aD$ that induces a weak equivalence on $THH$ induces a weak equivalence on $TR$ and $TC$. \end{prop}
+\begin{prop} A spectral functor of small spectral categories $\aC\to \aD$ that induces a weak equivalence on $THH$ induces a weak equivalence on $TR$ and $TC$. \end{prop}

 Likewise, using the same principle on the cofiber of a map of cyclotomic spectra, we obtain the following proposition.
-Applying this proposition in examples when $THH(\aC)$ is contractible, localization cofiber sequences on $TR$ and $TC$ follow from ones on $THH$.
+Applying this proposition in examples when $THH(\aC)$ is contractible, localization cofibration sequences on $TR$ and $TC$ follow from ones on $THH$.